swig/swig/Doc/Manual/src/Fortran.md

 Fortran module uses several additional sections that can be used to insert arbitrary extensions to the module.
 These section names are based off the Fortran standard's specification and naming of the components of a module.
-XXX
-For example, if an `%insert` directive is embedded within a class `%extend`, new type-bound procedures can be manually added to the derived type.

 <table>
 <thead>